Mediterranean Plus Lower Glycemic Index Reduces Diabetes Risk

 Along with weight loss, doctors may recommend making dietary changes to help decrease a person’s risk of developing diabetes.

-The Mediterranean diet—which consists mainly of vegetables, fruits, legumes, fish, olive oil, and nuts, with minimal dairy and meat—has shown promising results for diabetes prevention.
+The Mediterranean diet—which consists mainly of vegetables, fruits, legumes, fish, olive oil, and nuts, with some dairy and meat—has shown promising results for diabetes prevention.

 The glycemic load is a measure of the blood sugar-raising effects of a given amount of a food.
 Several studies have suggested that diets with higher glycemic loads can raise diabetes risk.